 1 Sitio(s) de ejecución

-Lyubcha is a village situated 50 km east of Grodno.
-Before WWII, approximately 1500 Jews lived in Lubcha.
+Lyubcha is a village situated 50km east of Grodno.
+Before the war, approximately 1500 Jews lived in the village.
 There were 2 synagogues and a Jewish cemetery.
-The German forces occupied the village at the end of June 1941.
+German forces occupied the village at the end of June 1941.

-A short time after their arrival, the Germans selected 50 Jewish men and brought them to Novogrudok, where they were shot.
-At the end of 1941, the Jews were relocated into approximately 30 houses, located near the synagogues, which functioned as an open ghetto.
-Groups of Jews were sometimes sent to nearby properties for forced labor, for example to complete agricultural work.
+A short time after their arrival, the Germans selected 50 Jewish men and took them to Novogrudok, where they were shot.
+At the end of 1941, the Jews were relocated to approximately 30 houses, located near the synagogues, which functioned as an open ghetto.
+Groups of Jews were sometimes sent to nearby properties to perform hard labor, including agricultural work.
 Some of them were also sent to the nearby forced labor camp of Dvorzhets.
-In March 1942, the ghetto was fenced in and Jews from surroundings villages, like Delatyche, were brought into the ghetto.
+In March 1942, the ghetto was fenced in and Jews from surroundings villages, such as Delatyche, were transferred there.
 Later, three members of the Judenrat and Jewish police were shot by the Germans under the pretext of bad hygienic conditions inside the ghetto.
 Though the fate of the remaining Jews is not completely clear, it seems that a group was sent to the Novogrudok ghetto, where they were later shot in August 1942.
 Another group was sent to complete road construction near the village of Vorobyeviche, where they were also shot in August 1942.
-It appears that several hundred Jews were also shot and buried in the cemetery during spring 1942.
+It appears that several hundred Jews were also shot and buried in the cemetery in the spring of 1942.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 o llamando a Yahad – In Unum at +33 (0) 1 53 20 13 17